-Who Investigates Non-Profit Organizations?
+Who Investigates Nonprofit Organizations?

 Who Investigates Non Profit Organizations?

-This article listed the most common violations of nonprofits and tax-exempt organizations and the agencies in charge of the audit.
+While Federal tax laws are the same nationwide, state laws governing EOs can vary dramatically among the states.
+This article lists the most common violations by tax-exempt organizations and the agencies in charge of enforcement.

 What are the causes that trigger an investigation?